vmware-archive/nerpa/CONTRIBUTING.md

 Here is a step-by-step guide to submitting contributions:
 1. Create a new branch for each fix, with a descriptive name: `git checkout -b your_branch_name`
 2. `git add <files that changed>`
 3. `git commit -s -m "Description of commit"` Each logically independent change should have a separate commit with an informative message.
+The `-s` option helps you to add the [Developer Certificate of Origin](https://cla.vmware.com/dco).
 4. `git fetch upstream`
 5. `git rebase upstream/master`
 6. Resolve any conflicts.
 As you find and fix conflicts, `git add` the merged files.
 At the end, you may need to use `git rebase --continue` or `git rebase --skip`.